playcanvas/developer.playcanvas.com/content/en/user-manual/packs/loading-scenes.md

 If you need multiple instances of an entity hierarchy, please use [Templates][templates] instead as unique GUIDs are given on instantiation of the template instance.

-## How scenes are loaded
+## Understanding how scenes work

 To use scenes effectively, it is important to understand how they are loaded when used in a project.
-This section goes in depth about how scenes are structured and loaded but if you just want to easily switch scenes in your project, skip to [recommended practices](#recommended-practices).
-There is a helper script that makes switching scenes simple.
+This section goes into detail about how scenes are structured and loaded.

 Scenes are separate from [assets][assets] and have different properties and APIs to load them.